johnjasa/practical_optimization/Content/Model construction and solving/Nonlinear vs linear solvers.md

 ## Context
 - look, I get it, it's really confusing and I sometimes forget to put solvers on models
 - but in 99% of cases you need a linear solver if you're using derivatives
+- nonlinear solvers help solve the physical model, linear solvers help solve for the derivatives

 ## Some nonlinear solvers
 - Newton